Q: Why do I need to tap on and tap off my ORCA card?

 What if I don't tap on before boarding the train?

-Fare Enforcement Officers randomly board the trains at either end of the car and work their way to the middle asking every rider for proof they’ve paid their fare.
+Fare Ambassadors randomly board the trains at either end of the car and work their way to the middle asking every rider for proof they’ve paid their fare.

 If you have not tapped your ORCA card before boarding, it will not show as a valid fare when checked.